IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

 - Students will be asked to pack their things while remaining seated.
 - Students will be lined up at the door and then walked back to after school program.
 If any student needs to use the restroom, they will be permitted.

+## Lesson 1 Recap:
+So last week we talked about some basics of money.
+- Can anyone tell me something that they remember from our discussion last week?
+1. Money can also be known as funds, currency,
 ## Lesson 2 Breakdown:
-### What are Financial Institutions:
+### What are Financial Institutions?
-Financial institutions, also known as banks, are institutions (public or private) that collects funds (from the public or other institutions) and **invest** them in, *or spends them on,* financial assets.
+Financial institutions, also known as banks, are institutions that collects funds (from the public or other financial institutions) and **invest** them in, *or spends them on,* financial assets.
+- These institutions can be Public or Private
+- Meaning you can go down the street and see a bank on the corner, go inside of a grocery store and see a bank in there, or you may pass by one you didn't even know was a bank because of it's exclusivity and privacy

+### Why do we need Financial Institutions?
 Their primary and most useful function is to act as an **intermediary**, *or a link,* between consumers and money markets by providing wealth management services.

 ### Primary Functions of Financial Institutions: